 Have you ever considered giving your cat bone broth as a treat?
 Most cat owners haven’t but a lot of dog owners are picking up on its benefits lately.
-Bone broth is an all around mineral and vitamin packed drink that can act like a nutritional supplement for cats when given regularly.
-Not only is it cheap to make, it has so many wonderful benefits!
+Bone broth is a great mineral and vitamin-packed drink that can act as a nutritional supplement for cats when given regularly.
+Not only is it cheap to make, but it also has so many wonderful benefits!

 The benefits of eating or drinking the broth for us humans is very similar to feeding it to your cat.
 Because this food is rich in minerals, it is especially good for older cats as it not only supports healthy joint tissue but keeps their immune system strong.
 Here are some of the best benefits bone broth can give to your cat:

 Bone broth is abundant with glycosaminoglycans, hyaluronic acid, and chondroitin.
 These three key nutrients help mend, repair, and keep joints healthy.
 Older cats will benefit from this because it lowers the risk of bone fractures, arthritis, and sprains.

 Gelatin is another nutrient found in bone broth that will repair leaky gut, control bacteria, coat the walls of the digestive tract, and keep things moving.
 This is good news for cats of all ages as it will keep the digestive tract healthy and happy without the need of having to find specific foods or vitamins for them to supplement their daily diet.

 Glycine is known for aiding the liver to self-detox and when low in the body, it enables the liver to fully flush itself.
 Bone broth is loaded with glycine which will help keep your cat’s liver functioning properly to fight off the ill effects of stress, toxins, parasites, antibiotics, vaccines, and so much more.

 - stronger immune system

 - more energy

 - aids in weight loss (for cats who are overweight)